What is a gas detector?

 What is calibration for gas detectors?

-A calibration of gas detectors is done using an internal menu within the gas detector.
-This requires an exact blend of calibration gas to re-establish accuracy of the sensor or sensors of the gas detector.
+Calibration of gas detectors is done using an internal menu within the gas detector.
+This requires an exact blend of calibration gas to re-establish the accuracy of the sensor or sensors of the gas detector.
 Calibration of gas detectors ensures the gas detector works accurately.
 It is important to check the expiry date of the calibration gas before starting a calibration.
 Also, it is important to use a calibration gas with precisely the gas concentration or gas concentrations necessary for a particular brand and type of gas detector.
 Before calibration, the device should have a zero.
 Zeroing the sensor should take place in a room with clean air or by using a Zero Air cylinder.
 As a result of zeroing the gas detector, it can be calibrated.
 If the gas detector fails calibration, a service company or the manufacturer should be contacted.
 If you want your gas detector calibrated again according to international regulations including retractable certification, please contact us.